 Nights in Rodanthe (2008)

 The manipulative tearjerker Nights in Rodanthe will deliver the goods for anyone looking for a sentimental romantic drama, even if the dramaturgy is contrived and the characters underdeveloped.
-Richard Gere and Diane Lane team up for the third time in their career, and go through the motions halfheartedly.
+Richard Gere and Diane Lane team up for the third time in their careers and go through the motions half-heartedly.
 Their performances are technically apt, but they lack the depth needed to make the narrative resonant and necessarily powerful.
 Much of the blame must be given to first-time director George C. Wolfe, who is unable to put any personal mark on his film.
-With that said, the film is slickly enough written to be able to evoke emotion above the average chick lit level.
+With that said, it's slickly enough written to be able to evoke emotion above the average chick lit level.
 Scott Glenn is well-cast as a forlorn husband, and James Franco steals the show with a small uncredited part as Gere's son.